maccaroo/hh_fapi/README.md

 This project is being used to learn FastAPI, and API design patterns.

 # What does it do?
 Home Historian is a system for the collection of time-series data from around the home.
-Initially the schema contains only sensors and their readings.
+The schema contains the following tables:
+* User - Users of the system
+* Data - Some items of data to be tracked.
+* DataPoint - Points for some `Data`.
+* Meta - Metadata information.
+* DataMeta - `Meta` information for some `Data`.

 # What requirements are there?
 Your system must have Python 3 installed, as well as a database.
 The implementation uses Postgres, but you can swap that out to use SqLite3 or some other database if you like.